IanMcbull/week-5-project-calculator-app/README.md

 # Calculator Application

-This is a mini project for mt "A project a week challenge"
+This is a mini project for my "A project a week challenge"

  Tecnologies used:
  - VueJs